success-m/boggle/README.md

 ## Important

--Make sure to run the rails server first.
+- Make sure to run the rails server first.
--The application is dependent on the rails application ruing on port 3000.
+- The application is dependent on the rails application ruing on port 3000.